 The 2020 Legislative Session is now underway, and we are committed to working with our partners, coalitions, legislators and especially with our Ipsun friends to make meaningful change in our state.
 Here are several bills we’re specifically watching and asking our Delegates and Senators to support.
 Click on the links to take action on each bill.

-Here is a sample email you can use.
-Please also call your legislators often and weigh in.
-Call the switchboard at the General Assembly at (804) 698-1990 and tell them your address.
-They’ll connect you with your legislators.
-Once connected, just tell the staffer on the phone that you support these bills and why.
+Please call your legislators often and weigh in.
+You can find your legislators’ contact info here.
+When you call, just tell the staffer on the phone that you support the House version of the Virginia Clean Economy Act and why.
 They’ll note your comments.
 These calls are taken very seriously by the legislators and influence their decision making.
 It’s easy and makes a big difference so pick up that phone today!